openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/epithalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Epithalamus' is a regional part of brain.
-It is part of the dorsal plus ventral thalamus.
+   :definition: Is a regional part of brain.
+Is part of the dorsal plus ventral thalamus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001899) ('is_a' and 'relationship')]
    :description: Most dorsal part of the thalamus, comprising the pineal gland and habenular nuclei in most vertebrates.
 In a few vertebrates, it also includes the parietal eye.
 (Butler and Hodos, Comparative Vertebrate Neuroanatomy, 2nd ed, 2005, pg.
-345-346.
+345-346. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001899)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103897
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001899#epithalamus-1
    :name: epithalamus